MacGeorges/FoundryStargate/README.md

 | Tok'ra | ×1.5 |
 | Goa'uld | ×2.0 |

+Jaffa are limited in technology
 Tok'ra characters also risk **Host Refusal** during unexpected outcomes (see below).
+Goa'uld have a reduced card count (level -3)

 ---